-AG COMMUNICATIONS #18202 (CTE)
+AG LEADERSHIP & COMMUNICATIONS #18203 (CTE)

-Length: Semester 2 ONLYCredit: 1.0 possible per semesterFee: NoneCredit Type: CTE or ElectivePrerequisite: Ag InternshipNCAA: NoKS Scholars: No styles, and ensuring successful completion of group activities.
+Length: Semester 2 ONLYCredit: 1.0 possible per semesterFee: NoneCredit Type: CTE or ElectivePrerequisite: Ag InternshipNCAA: NoKS Scholars: No

 Content Description: This course helps students develop leadership skills with a focus on opportunities in the food, fiber and natural resources industries.
-Topics may include but are not limited to human relationship and effective communication, decision-making and problem-solving, leadership qualities and
+Topics may include but are not limited to human relationship and effective communication, decision-making and problem-solving, leadership qualities and styles, and ensuring successful completion of group activities.